Aaron Danks

-Aaron Danks (born 15 June 1983) is an English professional football manager who currently works as an assistant coach for Bundesliga club Bayern Munich.
+Aaron Danks (born 15 June 1983) is an English professional football coach who currently works as an assistant coach for Bundesliga club Bayern Munich.

 Danks was assistant manager to Vincent Kompany at Anderlecht, before leaving to be assistant to Dean Smith and Steven Gerrard at Aston Villa.
 He later joined Michael Carrick's staff at Middlesbrough.
 He has also coached at Birmingham City, West Bromwich Albion and England U21.

 Career

 Youth coaching

 Danks' first role in football was as a Community Football Development Officer at Birmingham City, joining in 1999 and later coaching in their academy.
 In 2005, Danks was hired as a youth coach at the West Bromwich Albion Academy, working for the club for over a decade between 2005 and 2016, before leaving after being selected by The Football Association to become Head of Specialist Coaching and Lead Offensive Specialist Coach for various levels of the England national team.
 Danks was part of the coaching staff for the England U20 team that won the 2017 FIFA U-20 World Cup.

 As part of his work with the FA, Danks spent a short time with basketball team Golden State Warriors, working closely with Stephen Curry and his individual development coach.

 In 2019, Danks attained a UEFA Pro Licence, graduating alongside the likes of Steven Gerrard and Peter Schmeichel.

 Danks worked as assistant manager for the England U21 side for one year from 2020 to 2021.